hawramohamed/planpop-event-planning/README.md

 - Basic user model setup
 - Middleware for templates and authorization
 - Basic authentication flow

+## Planning
+  <bold> User Stories </bold>
+  - As a User (AAU), I want to sign up for an account and sign in, so that I can access my event dashboard and manage my plans.
+  - AAU, I want an easy and consistent way to navigate through the site, whether I am signed in or not.
+I need to quickly access options to sign up, sign in, view my events, or sign out, depending on my current status.
+  - AAU, I need a dedicated page to view all events I’ve created, to easily manage and review my upcoming plans.
+  - AAU, I want to easily find and click on an ‘Add New Event’ link, which takes me to a form for creating a new event with details like title, date, location, and description.
+  - AAU, after filling out the event form, I want to submit it and receive confirmation that the event has been saved to my dashboard.
+  - AAU, I need the ability to edit and delete events I’ve created, allowing me full control over managing my schedule.
+  - AAU, I want to add checklist items to each event, so I can track tasks and preparation steps.
+  - AAU, I want to mark checklist items as complete, so I can monitor my progress and stay organized.
+  - AAU, I am interested in viewing a list of all other app users, to foster a sense of community and exchange planning ideas.
+  - AAU, I want the option to click on another user’s profile and view all of their public events and checklists, to get inspiration for my own planning.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.